 - v) Click the Dataprep Script Runner component to get the component properties tabs. - vi) Basic Information: It is the default tab to open for the Dataprep Script Runner while configuring the component. - a.
 Select an Invocation type from the drop-down menu to confirm the running mode of the reader component.
 Select 'Real-Time' or 'Batch' from the drop-down menu. - b.
 Deployment Type: It displays the deployment type for the component.
-This field comes pre-selected. - c.
+This field comes preselected. - c.
 Container Image Version: It displays the image version for the docker container.
-This field comes pre-selected.
+This field comes pre-selected. - d.
+Failover Event: Select a failover Event from the drop-down menu.

 - vii) Select the 'Meta Information' tab and fill all the required inputs fields. - a.
 Script Name: Select a script that is exported from Dataprep Application. - b.
 Created On: By selecting a script the date of creation reflects by default. - c.
-Transformation Details: The transformation details display below. - viii) Click the 'Save Component in Storage' ≤icon to save the component properties.
+Transformation Details: The transformation details display below. - viii) Click the 'Save Component in Storage' cicon to save the component properties.